Fun times in Nebraska and returning home

 My role as a beloved uncle to Mackenzie is continually changing as she grows, and I learn the changes and needs with every visit.
 A human niece is undoubtedly different than the bond with Abby, the Newfie, my fur niece.
-I think I mastered the fantastic older brother roll (cough) don’t ask my sister she may not agree.
+I think I mastered the fantastic older brother role (cough).
+Don’t ask my sister; she may disagree.
 I am working on the balance of being a great uncle to both Mackenzie and Abby.
 Both of them want a lot of attention and love.
 Love is easy to share, but when they both want your attention, that is a challenge when both have limited vocal skills and lack understanding.

 Abby still loves me!

-Abby was glad to see me, and I think because she had someone to play with and focus on her.
-Late Fall and Winter Abby’s favorite seasons, because she loves the cold, so when I could play with her outside, she was ecstatic!
+Abby was glad to see me, and I think she had someone to play with and focus on her.
+Late Fall and Winter Abby’s favorite seasons because she loves the cold, so when I could play with her outside, she was ecstatic!

 Food places in the area we all liked

 Visiting a fifteen-month-old can be fun; it does limit some activists.
 She is not big on the bars nor coffee shops, but she does have snacks and nap time, which is cool.
 We did find some activities that we all enjoyed.
 While we did go to a few other places, I only included the unique ones to us.